VW confirms ex-BMW boss as North America brand head

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) named former BMW (BMWG.DE) manager Hinrich Woebcken to run the North American business of its core brand on Tuesday, confirming earlier reports.
+FRANKFURT, Jan 19 (Reuters) - Volkswagen named former BMW manager Hinrich Woebcken to run the North American business of its core brand on Tuesday, confirming earlier reports.

 He will be Chairman of Volkswagen Group of America, Volkswagen Mexico and Volkswagen Group Canada, the carmaker said in a statement.
 Michael Horn will remain President and chief executive of Volkswagen Group of America.